 10.2.2 Chemical Labels and Material Safety Data Sheets

-The labels on incoming chemical reagent containers must be maintained and a label containing the same chemical hazard information must be applied if the material is transferred into another container.
+Chemical reagent containers must be labeled in accordance with Section 6.4 of this safety manual.
 Laboratory preparations must be labeled with the chemical identity of the contents, the date, and the identity of the owner.
 Chemical formulas are not acceptable as part of the identity description except for those that would be recognized and understood by faculty and staff outside the department.
 If the laboratory preparation is transferred to another location, the label must also include a primary hazard warning statement.
 A material safety data sheet or its equivalent may be required if the material is to be shipped off campus.

 It is the responsibility of the person who receives an incoming chemical shipment to retain any material safety data sheets that are included.
 Each department may decide how and where material safety data sheets will be made available to students and employees as long as they are available whenever students or employees are on site.
 The Chemical Stores archive does not meet the requirement for availability, and therefore, may not be referenced on the required MIOSHA workplace notification poster, available from Occupational Safety and Health Services.

 10.2.3 Fume Hoods